supertokens/browser-tabs-lock/README.md

 Also note, that if your web app only needs to work on google chrome, you can use the [Web Locks API](https://developer.mozilla.org/en-US/docs/Web/API/Lock) instead.
 This probably has true locking!

+## Authors
+Written with :heart: by the folks at SuperTokens.
+We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
+Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: